kieran-lockyer/terminal-app-project/README.md

 - View list of shows you have added
 - View list of seasons and episodes for each added TV Show
 - Mark a show as watched or not yet watched
+- Automatically retrieve info about shows you add from Wikipedia

 ### Prerequisites:
 Espeak Ruby Gem